 4] Can I pay in INR even if based outside India?

+You can pay online, cash, cheque or bank transfer.
+Please register now or send us an email on help@reachivy.com.
+We will email you the link to our payment gateway upon receiving your email.
+You can click on the link to pick the services you wish to avail, make the payment and get started to ReachIvy!

+The country in which you are currently earning will be the country you are domicile in.
+Those domicile in India will be charged in INR (GST @ 18% will be additional).
+Those outside India will be charged in USD, no GST will be applicable.

+OR

 We do not usually allow people outside India to make a payment in INR, however we will make an exception in your case.
 The amount will be (Amount x dollar rate + 18% GST).

 As per our policy we cannot give you the INR rate.